-International Graduate Program in Science for Innovative Leaders (PSIL)
+International Graduate Program in Science for Innovative and Quantum-expert Leaders (PSIL)

-1. IGP (A) Outline
+1. IGP(A) Outline

-The International Graduate Program in Science for Innovative Leaders (PSIL) at Tokyo Institute of Technology aims to educate students from abroad through graduate degree programs in mathematics, physics, chemistry, and Earth and planetary sciences.
-Those who obtain a degree through this program are expected to become leaders in scientific/application research; who can uncover previously unknown or unresolved issues; and who can generate real and lasting innovations for the benefit of society.
+The International Graduate Program in Science for Innovative and Quantum-expert Leaders (PSIL) at Tokyo Institute of Technology aims to educate students from abroad through graduate degree programs in mathematics, physics, chemistry, and Earth and planetary sciences.
+Those who obtain a degree through this program are expected to become leaders in scientific/application research; who possesses firm knowledge on underlying principle in quantum science; who can uncover previously unknown or unresolved issues; and who can generate real and lasting innovations for the benefit of society.
 The work of these highly talented scientific professionals will be built on the knowledge, skills, and viewpoints obtained from each course and cutting-edge scientific research done in PSIL.

-The students will be enrolled in one of the Graduate Majors listed below and educated under the Integrated Doctoral Education Program; students will be required to continuously study for up to five years in order to obtain both degrees.
+The students will be enrolled in one of the Graduate Majors listed below and educated under the Integrated Doctoral Education Program; students will be required to continuously study for up to five years in order to obtain both Master's and Doctoral degrees.
 Outlines of each Graduate Major are given below.

 1-1.
-Graduate Major(s) available to IGP (A) Students
+Graduate Majors available to IGP (A) (PSIL) Students